whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Popsugar-Must-Have-Subscription-Box-February-2016-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This was a slam dunk, stand up and applaud worthy type of box!
 They really nailed the love theme for February and with such great variety of items too.
-Last month was a great box as well and now this, I am impressed, keep it up Popsugar!
-I absolutely loved and will be using everything and with a total value of $272.95 for a $39.95 box, that's amazing and totally worth it.</p>
+With big name brands and quality products, this may just be one of my favorite boxes from them (and I said that last month too!).
+Two months in a row of great curation, I am impressed, keep it up <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">Popsugar</a>!
+I absolutely loved and will be using everything, and with a total value of $272.95 for a $39.95 box, that's an amazing value!</p>

 <p>Not a subscriber?
 You can <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank"><big>subscribe here</big></a> to start your subscription and don't forget to use coupon code <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">MUSTHAVE5</a> to get $5 off your first box!</p>